noxouille/deepbench/README.md

 * tensorFlow (GPU only)
 * caffe2 (GPU only)

+P.S.:
-P.S.: for some reason, with Zotac 1080Ti, caffe2 seems to have "out of memory" error for fp16 benchmark.
+- for some reason, with Zotac 1080Ti, caffe2 seems to have "out of memory" error for fp16 benchmark.
 It wasn't the case With GV100 and P5000 from NVIDIA.
+- Caffe2 container does not officialy supported for TITAN RTX, therefore from now on, only pytorch and tensorflow will be considered for comparison.

 ## Docker support